As a stolen silver sleuth, German curator returns heirlooms Jewish families lost in the Holocaust

 The cup was likely used for Kiddush to bless the wine on the eve of Shabbat — but nobody knows for sure because the original owners, Bavarian cattle dealer Salomon Gutmann and his wife Karolina, who were the grandparents of Benjamin, were murdered by the Nazis in the Treblinka extermination camp.

-“It was a mixed feeling for us to get back the cup,” said Hila Gutmann.
+“It was a mixed feeling for us to get back the cup,” Hila Gutmann said.
 “Because you understand it’s the only thing that’s left of them.”

-While the grandparents of Benjamin were murdered in the Holocaust, their son Max — Benjamin’s father — survived because he fled from the Nazis to Palestine, what is now Israel.
+While the grandparents of Benjamin Gutmann were murdered in the Holocaust, their son Max — Benjamin’s father — survived because he fled from the Nazis to the British-mandated territory of Palestine, in what is now Israel.

 Despite the pain triggered by the loss and return of the silver cup, the Gutmanns say they’re happy to have it back and plan to use it in a ceremony with all their other relatives on Rosh Hashanah, the Jewish New Year, in September.

-Note: This story has been corrected to show that Benjamin Gutmann is 86, not 83.